 - Good credit standing and operating status

-NetEase Kaola, as it’s sometimes referred to, started out as late as 2015 but grows with an impressive pace.
-Within a period of a couple of years, it’s managed to become the biggest cross border e-commerce platform, outperforming giants like JD Worldwide and Tmall Global.
+NetEase Kaola, as it’s sometimes referred to, started out as late as 2015 but grows at an impressive pace.
+Within a period of a couple of years, it’s managed to become the biggest cross-border e-commerce platform, outperforming giants like JD Worldwide and Tmall Global.

 Selling on Kaola brings many benefits, a reason why more and more companies decide to sell their products there.
 The entry requirements are lower than Tmall, for example, you also have the option to let Kaola buy your products directly from you.